Autodesk Course Index

 • Construction documentation

-• Annotation commands- detail lines vs. annotation lines, detail components, etc
+• Annotation commands- detail lines vs. annotation lines, detail components, etc.

 • Detail views

-• Drafting views-reference views to calouts
+• Drafting views-reference views to callouts

 • Repeating details